itsSamBz/Islamic-Api/README.md

 # Islamic-Api
-Repo for Trusted Islamic Resources for Dev's
+Repository of Trusted Islamic Resources for Developers